Jarabi/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 let result = add(5, 3);
 console.log(result); // Output: 8
 ```
+> [!NOTE]
-__N.B__: A function that does not contain a `return` statement explicitly will return the value `undefined` by default.
+> A function that does not contain a `return` statement explicitly will return the value `undefined` by default.
 This means that when the function is called and executed, if no return statement is encountered, the function will still return the value `undefined` to the caller.
 Example:
 ```javascript
 function greet(name) {
     console.log("Hello, " + name + "!");